flyway/flywaydb.org/_posts/2020-12-21-multipleSchemas.md

 schema in this list is treated as the default).
 It is useful mostly in a development scenario; when you first `migrate`, all these schemas will be created if they didn't already exist, and when you `clean` Flyway will empty them again.

-## Many desired schemas, many histories
+## Many different schemas, many histories

 This is the simplest scenario, as all our schemas are effectively separate entities and can happily co-exist in different states.
 Each schema will be built up from a different set of scripts, which is probably best served by building up